jacebenson/cedar/docs/docs/app-configuration-redwood-toml.md

 ## Running in a Container or VM

-To run a Redwood app in a container or VM, you'll want to set both the web and api's `host` to `0.0.0.0` to allow network connections to and from the host:
+To run a Cedar app in a container or VM, you'll want to set both the web and api's `host` to `0.0.0.0` to allow network connections to and from the host:

 ```toml title="redwood.toml"
 [web]